CatarinaCarolina/adv-omics-metagenomics/docs/data-processing/intro.md

 ### Logging in

-Every participant has an individual account with username/password based on first n ame a nd l ast n ame f ollowing a fi xed sc heme.
+Every participant has an individual account with username/password based on first name and last name following a fixed scheme.

 Username is first_name.last_name and password is pw4first_name, all in lowercase.
 Any spaces an dashes in names are represented with low dashes.